-Of course the writing is an important part of any series, the stories, plots and subplots along with both shorter and long term story arcs are indeed the life blood of any fictional genre production.
-I can’t even think how many times i have thought a series would be worth getting invested in only to have it ruined by shoddy, unimaginative writing.
-This series had it hits and misses, starting off well with a great pilot that set the stage pretty thoroughly for what would follow.
-The show’s take on the earlier encounters with alien species we knew Starfllet would encounter later in TOS were usually pretty well done and even at times exceptional.
+Of course, the writing is an important part of any series, the stories, plots and subplots along with both shorter and long term story arcs are indeed the lifeblood of any fictional genre production.
+I can’t even think how many times I have thought a series would be worth getting invested in only to have it ruined by shoddy, unimaginative writing.
+This series had its hits and misses, starting off well with a great pilot that set the stage pretty thoroughly for what would follow.
+The show’s take on the earlier encounters with alien species we knew Starfleet would encounter later in TOS was usually pretty well done and even at times exceptional.

 Speaking of exceptional, when the show had earth attacked by a whole new species of aliens, or I should say, three new species who had all developed spaceflight technology simultaneously was when the series really took off in my opinion.
 The entire Xindi arc was, in my opinion, exceptionally good science fiction and represents some of the best science fiction I have ever seen on tv.